-A one day course focusing on hidden harm and related issues.
-This course is being delivered nationally to teams only.
+A one day course focusing on parental substance misuse, hidden harm and related issues.

 New figures indicate that approximately 3.4 million children in the UK live with at least one binge drinking parent, 2.6 million live with a hazardous drinker and around 1 million live with a parent who uses illicit drugs.

 • Overview of substances (includes alcohol, crack, heroin and commonly used NPS)

 • Impact of drugs on families

 • Provision of need for children – asking the right questions

 • Assessing the impact of drugs on parenting capacity

 • Risk Factors

 • Protective factors, treatment, support and making appropriate referrals